rcasanovan/Skyscanner/FOLLOW-UP.md

 - SVProgressHUD (2.2.5): A clean and lightweight progress HUD for your iOS and tvOS app.
 - Haneke (1.0): A lightweight zero-config image cache for iOS, in Objective-C. In this cas I used "Haneke" instead "HanekeSwift" because the last version of HanekeSwift that with Swift 4 support (0.11.0) is not available via cocoapods
 - SwiftyPlistManager (1.0.2): Lightweight plist data management framework for iOS 10.3+
+- Reachability file: This is the official Apple's Reachability file to validate the device connection

 ---